not-a-trojan/simple_c_cpp_makefile/README.md

 ## Changelog
+### 06.01.2021
+* Added support for multiple include and source directories (simply list them separated by space)
+* Non-verbose mode now prints full relative paths
+* Fixed bug that resulted in different behavior when switching from non-verbose to verbose mode (V=0 --> V=1)
+* Added `-Wshadow` to default flags
+* Improved documentation

 ### 27.11.2020
 * Added the option to set the debug and release build directories to the same directory.\
 In that case, the output binaries are suffixed with "_debug" and "_release".